essdocs/sims.primary.en-gb/_docs/roadmap/assessement.md

 title: Assessment
 ---

-### In progress
+### In Development

-* Updating Statutory Assessment resources
+* Updating Statutory Assessment for 2020
-* Sharing assessment resources with to schools
-* Assessment Resource sharing
+* Addressing Change requests
+* Analysis for reporting requirements

+### In Discovery and Design

+* Updating Topic planning user interface